 Elegantly slender conifers that can reach 60 feet in height with only a 3- to 10-foot width, Italian cypresses (Cupressus sempervirens) look best near tall buildings, as their proportions are too towering for single-story structures.
 Native to the Mediterranean, the trees produce 1/2- to 1-inch brown cones and prefer sites with full sun and slightly acidic, sandy, fast-draining soils in U.S. Department of Agriculture plant hardiness zones 7 through 11.
-If planted in sandy coastal areas, they require little care, but can be susceptible to insects and disease when growing in heavy, wet soils inland.
+If planted in sandy coastal areas, Italian cypress care will not be cumbersome but they can be susceptible to insects and disease when growing in heavy, wet soils inland.

 Cypress Mulching and Pruning